icy/google-group-crawler/README.md

 ## Known problems

-This script can't recover emails from public groups unless you use valid cookies to download data.
+This script can't recover emails from public groups.

+When you use valid cookies to download data, you may see the original emails in messages if you are a manager of the group.
+See also #16.

 When cookies are used, all emails are recovered, and you must filter them before making your archive public.